 New England Sustainable Craft Beverage Program Launches with Five Maine Brewers

-Portland, ME, January 03, 2022 – Allagash Brewing Company, Austin Street Brewery, Island Dog Brewing, Maine Beer Company, and Nonesuch River Brewing have completed the New England Sustainable Craft Beverage Program workbook.
+Portland, ME, January 03, 2022 – Allagash Brewing Company, Island Dog Brewing, Maine Beer Company, and Nonesuch River Brewing have completed the New England Sustainable Craft Beverage Program workbook.
 The breweries successfully fulfilled the requirements demonstrating commitment and leadership in sustainable practices to reduce the business’s overall environmental impact.
 Maine Brewers’ Guild executive director Sean Sullivan says, “Quality beer and a beautiful natural environment are core to Maine’s brand.
 We’re proud to have breweries who are prioritizing operational sustainability and mitigating environmental impacts to ensure future Mainers can enjoy the way life should be.”

 The New England Sustainable Craft Beverage Program is the result of an EPA Pollution Prevention (P2) project led by the New England Environmental Finance Center (New England EFC) to provide technical assistance to the Maine Craft Beverage sector on source reduction opportunities that can increase environmental, economic, and social (triple bottom line) performance.
 Through the implementation of continuously improving sustainability practices, industry benchmarking, and sharing of research, this program is helping the industry become more competitive in a water and waste-intensive industry.
 Free technical assistance is available from the New England EFC to help brewers become more sustainable and save money in the process.